Città di Castello: Main sights

 The city has memorialized the abstract painter and sculptor Alberto Burri, who was born in Città di Castello, with the "Fondazione Palazzo Albizzini Collezione Burri" housing a large permanent museum of his works in the former Palazzo Albizzini.

-Famous inhabitants
+The Palazzo Terranova in Ronti and the nearby Castello di Santa Eurasia near Monte Tezio in the countryside of Città di Castello are owned by Alexander Lebedev.

+Notable people

 For persons from the city, see People from Città di Castello.
 In addition, the following are believed to have had a local connection, usually through long residence there: